pablogs9/husarnet-docs/docs/manual-dashboard.md

 ## Sharing networks to other users

-To share a network you need at first open that network and click **[Share]** button in the top panel.
-You will see a new pop-up where you can place account names (e-mail addresses used during registration on **Husarnet Dashboard**) of users to who you want to share your network.
+To share a network you need at first to open that network and click **[Share]** button in the top panel.
+You will see a new pop-up where you can place account names (email addresses used during registration on **Husarnet Dashboard**) of users to whom you want to share your network.

-Below there is a list of users that already have access to your network.
-You can remove access to given users by clicking **[X]** button that is next to each e-mail.
+Below, there is a list of users that already have access to your network.
+You can remove access to given users by clicking **[X]** button that is located next to each email.

 ![sharing window](/static/img/manual/share1.png)